-Even though you have lived with PKU your whole life, there might be aspects of managing your diet that you have never done before or not done for a long time.
-You may be moving out of the family home for the first time or returning to the PKU diet after a long break.
+Even though you have lived with PKU your whole life, you may be starting to take more of an active role in managing your diet as you’re getting older.
+You might be starting high school, going off to university or even moving out of the family home.
 But don’t worry, you are not alone.
 Here are some practical tips for managing your PKU and if you have any specific questions about your low protein diet, your dietitian will always be happy to help.

 It is important that you become used to providing good quality blood spots.
 If poor quality blood spots are received at the lab, they may not be accepted.